 - Hot hoof or hooves – If a horse suffers any trauma to the tissue of the hoof (or any other tissue for that matter) then the first sign of this will be that the area is hot to touch.
-If you’ve just been for a long gallop then of course the hooves will be hot but if the heat is still there hours later this is cause for concern.
+If you’ve just been for a long gallop then, of course, the hooves will be hot but if the heat is still there hours later this is cause for concern.

-- Strange rings or shapes on hoof – Like our fingernails a healthy hoof will be smooth and have steady growth.
+- Strange rings or shapes on hoof – Like our fingernails, a healthy hoof will be smooth and have a steady growth.
 With laminitis this isn’t the case, the hoof will often be rough with wide uneven rings.
 A healthy hoof will also grow faster at the front while a hoof with laminitis will grow quicker at the back.

 - Stretched or bleeding laminae – A stretched laminae will separate from the wall of the hoof with a gap between the sole and the wall appearing.
-This is probably the most common symptom of laminitis, but in some cases the laminae will also hemorrhage which is noticeable by blood in and around the gap.
+This is probably the most common symptom of laminitis, but in some cases, the laminae will also hemorrhage which is noticeable by blood in and around the gap.

 - Shorter stride – Before a horse starts to limp he’ll often shorten his stride slightly, especially on harder ground.
 This is a classic sign on laminitis and is because of the pain the horse feels from the laminae